nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Task with deadlines that are already past are also listed.

-<div markdown="span" class="alert alert-info">:bulb:Tasks that are complete are also listed so users are reminded to delete them.
+<div markdown="span" class="alert alert-info">:bulb:Tasks that are complete are also listed so users are reminded to delete or archive them.
 </div>

 Example: